Skip to content

 list[Task]: a list of Task objects.

-alff_submit_job_multi_remotes(multi_mdict: dict, prepare_command_list: callable, work_dir: str, task_dirs: list[str], forward_files: list[str], backward_files: list[str], forward_common_files: list[str] = [], backward_common_files: list[str] = [], mdict_prefix: str = 'dft', Logger: object = None) async
+alff_submit_job_multi_remotes(multi_mdict: dict, prepare_command_list: callable, work_dir: str, task_dirs: list[str], forward_files: list[str], backward_files: list[str], forward_common_files: list[str] = [], backward_common_files: list[str] = [], mdict_prefix: str = 'dft', logger: object = None) async

 Submit jobs to multiple machines asynchronously.